 Water Is Life.
 But by ignoring the need to let rainfall refresh the soil and build up the water table, we are creating disasters all over the world through droughts and floods.
-The remedy is surprisingly simple: vegetation.
-When the … Continued
+The remedy is surprisingly simple: trees and vegetation. … Continued

 “It’s possible to rehabilitate large-scale damaged ecosystems.”
 Environmental film maker John D. Liu documents large-scale ecosystem restoration projects in China, Africa, South America and the Middle East, highlighting the enormous benefits for people and planet of undertaking these efforts globally.